 Once the group has been created, whenever you click to select any of the elements in the group, the entire group will be selected.
 Dragging the group to move it around will move all elements in the group.
-Anything you edit in the properties panel while the group is selected will apply to all elements in the group.
+Anything you edit in the Advanced Properties panel while the group is selected will apply to all elements in the group.
 For example, you may want to make the group draggable.
-If you select the group and check "Draggable" in the properties panel, all elements will get the draggable property.
+If you select the group and check Draggable in the Advanced Properties panel, all elements will get the draggable property.

-You can also rename or hide the group to make them easier to work with in Creator Mode.
-Hiding a group only hides it in Creator Mode (it is not the same as making the elements invisible, which will completely hide them from all users).
+You can also rename or hide the group to make them easier to work with in Editor Mode.
+Hiding a group only hides it in Editor Mode (it is not the same as making the elements invisible, which will completely hide them from all users).

 Selecting an Individual Element

 Sometimes, you might want to adjust properties of one element in the group.
-You could "ungroup", select the element, modify it, and then create the group again.
-An easier way to accomplish this is to just select the single element from the left panel elements list (after you have expanded the triangle).
+You could ungroup, select the element, modify it, and then create the group again.
+An easier way to accomplish this is to just select the single element from the Layers Panel.
 You are able to select a single element from here without selecting the entire group.